-In the meantime, to find out more about the show head to our Mandalorian news hub for the latest trailers, casting info, and plot details - including the first news on the now-confirmed second season, which is due in Fall 2020.
+In the meantime, to find out more about the show head to our Mandalorian news hub for the latest trailers, casting info, and plot details for the second season.

 As always when streaming in another country using a VPN, this is technically against Disney+'s terms of service, so bear in mind that the company does have the right to block you or cancel your account.